patrick-llgc/Learning-Deep-Learning/paper_notes/cam_conv.md

 The basic idea is to convert meta data into pseudo-images suitable for CNNs.
 Cam conv precomputes pixel wise coord map and fov maps and concat them to original input.

+This idea is also extended in [PETR](petr.md), which bridges 2D images with 3D reasoning.

 #### Key ideas
 - Centered coordinates map, coordConv - cx
 - FoV map: ccm with focal length np.atan(ccx/fx).
 As long as the FoV is the same, the FoV map extent is the same. (see fig below)